tannerdolby/eleventy-plugin-social-img/README.md

 | fontColor | `string` | The font color for text in themes. |
 | debugOutput | `boolean` | Logs the config object to console. |

-If a `fileName` is not present and `title` is, then the generated image filename will be the value of `title` slugified.
-If the `outputPath` is not present but a `fileName` or `title` is, then the default output directory will be `./social-images/`.
-The `fileName` has higher precendence in the shortcode arguments so if you use both a `fileName` and `title` (which is common) then the `fileName` will be the generated image filename.
-Note: the order of shortcode arguments doesn't matter.

 See [capture-website](https://github.com/sindresorhus/capture-website) for more details on available arguments.
 Many config options exist in `capture-website` and all of them are supported for usage with `socialImg`.

 ## Using Themes

 Two social share image themes exist in this plugin.
 They use predefined HTML and styles, but the styles can be manipulated with optional arguments and/or the `styles` argument.
 When using a theme, make sure to include `theme` and assign it a value.
 Do not use the `url` or `html` arguments with a predefined theme, it will throw an error as the `input` source (eg HTML) is already supplied to `captureWebsite` for taking the screenshot.

-You can view the [predefined themes]() to preview what generated social share images will look like.
+You can view the [predefined themes](https://github.com/tannerdolby/eleventy-plugin-social-img/tree/master/themes) to preview what generated social share images will look like.

 ### Theme one
 Specify a `theme`, `title`, `img`, `initials`, `fileName`, and `outputPath`.